 Early History of the Adlington family

-Another 219 words (16 lines of text) covering the years 1567, 1613 and 1664 are included under the topic Early Adlington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adlington research.
+Another 110 words (8 lines of text) covering the years 1567, 1613 and 1664 are included under the topic Early Adlington History in all our PDF Extended History products and printed products wherever possible.

 Adlington Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Adlington have been found, including Adlington, Adlinton, Adlenton, Adelington, Addlington, Addlinton, Atlington, Attlington and many more.

 Early Notables of the Adlington family (pre 1700)